-With the upswing in US measles outbreaks in recent years, the controversy over parents refusing to vaccinate their children on religious grounds has not only come to the forefront, but also is sweeping the country.
+With the upswing in US measles outbreaks in recent years, the controversy over parents refusing to vaccinate their children on religious grounds has gained new attention.
 Today, 46 states have religious exemptions to vaccination, 17 of which have personal exemptions as well.
 Minnesota has personal exemptions that do not mention religion.
 California, Mississippi, and West Virginia have no nonmedical exemptions at all.

 Now, however, many states are rethinking their stances on this issue, including the following: